Best Of16 min read

 Pros:

-• Flat, transparent pricing — no bait-and-switch
+• Transparent, flat pricing — no tricks

 • Excellent WireGuard speeds